 At first, they bought Penang’s former Hotel de l’Europe and named it Oriental Hotel.
-Not so far from there was already established Eastern Hotel, whose landlord was Khaw Sim Bee.
-He was also the landlord of new Sarkies Brothers hotel – Oriental Hotel.
+Not so far from there was already operating Eastern Hotel, whose landlord was Khaw Sim Bee.
+He was also the landlord of the new Sarkies Brothers hotel – Oriental Hotel.
 Sarkies presented to Mr. Khaw a vision of luxury hotel in Penang.
-Back then the luxury accommodation was not an option, even though the tourism was more and more attractive, due to the Suez Canal (1869).
+Back then the luxury accommodation was not an option, even though tourism was more and more attractive, due to the Suez Canal (1869).
 Sarkies subsequently took over both buildings.

 International Hotel morphed into a luxurious annexe with the roller-skating rink, marble-floored dining room, and motor garage.
 He connected annexe to mother hotel E&O with Moorish arches veranda and a similarly domed garden gazebo.
 In 1910 the new E&O was the 70-room establishment, but not for long.
 Only three years later Arshak decided to buy the neighboring Penang Hall for further extensions.
-Now was E&O equipped with 100 rooms and 200-seat dining hall.
-In this action, he also enlarged the bar, made a front driveway and new porch, including the first ladies’ ‘cloakroom.
+Now was E&O equipped with 100 rooms and a 200-seat dining hall.
+In this action, he also enlarged the bar, made a front driveway and new porch, including the first ladies ‘cloakroom’.
 Not so far from E&O was Runnymede Hotel, which was fast becoming E&O’s most serious competitor.
-The answer to this was a new E&O’s Victory annexe, which was built at the conclusion of world war one in 1918.
-However, it no longer stands today, having been demolished in 1981.
+The answer to this was a new E&O’s Victory Annexe, which was built at the conclusion of world war one in 1918.
+Sadly Victory Annexe no longer stands today, it was demolished in 1981.

 Since that time, this hotel claimed to be the largest and the best hotel in Penang.
 By 1927 guidebooks were describing it as “The Premier Hotel East of Suez”.
-It has the longest seafront, of any hotel in the World, at 256 m of a seawall.
-In front of the seafront wall was the most beautiful garden.
+After all, it has the longest seafront, of any hotel in the World, at 256 m of a seawall.
+In front of the seafront, a wall was the most beautiful garden.
 E&O’s novelties were also a billiards room, hairdressing salon, curio and jewelry shop, post and telegraph office.
-Hotel was operating with about 130 rooms and a 300-seat dining hall.
-The biggest pride of hotel was new ballroom, generally reckoned to be on a par with this one at Singapore’s Raffles.
+The hotel was operating with about 130 rooms and a 300-seat dining hall.
+The biggest pride of E&O hotel was a new ballroom, generally reckoned to be on a par with this one at Singapore’s Raffles.